-While on vacation in Paris, he asked a youth to take a picture of his family at a famous monument, and the youth ran off with his camera instead.
+While on vacation in Paris, he asked the youth to take a picture of his family at a famous monument, and the youth ran off with his camera instead.
 Ueda thought it would be great if he had a device he could attach to his camera to take his own pictures.

-While coming up with a great product idea may seem like the hardest part, often times it’s getting that invention to the shelves that requires the most work.
+While coming up with a great product idea may seem like the hardest part, oftentimes it’s getting that invention to the shelves that require the most work.

 Tamara Monosoff, author of Your Million Dollar Dream: Regain Control & Be Your Own Boss, has made a career out of offering advice to individuals striving to launch a successful business.
 While she emphasizes there’s no one process that ultimately results in success, she believes understanding how to sell the product is critical to the overall process.
 After all, people don’t buy inventions, they buy products.
 She has several tips for inventors who need guidance on how to get their creation to market.

 Once you complete these 6 steps, you’ll be on your way!